ABOUT / CONTACT STORE POETRY RECIPES POLICIES T-SHIRTS

 My website appeared in the very early stages of the internet when you had to use coding to create the damn things.
 Having a website was the answer to many of my distribution problems so I embraced it immediately.
 The good part was that I was instantly reaching more people.
 The bad part is that some were completely misinterpreting what I was doing (apparently failing to realize much of it was satire).
 A few clueless individuals began branding me all kinds of things that I really was not, and they were really hateful and aggressive about it.
 I reacted by taking down the more controversial stuff.

 Once again I needed to make changes in order to survive.
 Juggling too many activities had slowly caused me to deteriorate both mentally and physically.
-So instead of being beaten down, I took matters into my own hands.
+But instead of being beaten down, I took matters into my own hands.

 But now I found I was spending way too much time writing about music, which was never meant to be the main focus.
-What started out as a joke had become almost too real.
+What started out as a joke years ago had become almost too real.

 I started producing more and more comic strips as well as poetry, stories, recipes, articles, jokes, questions and answers, unused pet names and more.
 But I realized that I missed having something physical and tangible to toss around so I started printing color postcards, magnets and stickers to give away free to anyone who wanted 'em.

 When I recorded stuff in my analog studio I never really understood what I was doing.
 I finally decided to approach digital recording the same way I did in the analog world and the idea worked.
-When I stopped giving a damn about understanding what I was doing, I immediately began embracing digital audio.
+When I stopped giving a damn about understanding what I was doing, I began embracing digital audio.
 It's quicker.
 It's more efficient.
 It sounds better.
 And it's just better, period.

 For years technology and more specifically the internet was a great thing that made things more interesting and improved our lives.
 Things have now taken a severe downturn.
-In 2021 there are too many opinions, too many websites, too many unnecessary domain extensions, too many confusing names, too much social media, too many ways of distributing music and too many conflicting ideas.
+Now there are too many opinions, too many websites, too many unnecessary domain extensions, too many confusing names, too much emphasis on social media, too many ways of distributing music and too many conflicting ideas.
 Trying to keep up with so many operating systems and technical issues that are constantly changing has become an ongoing headache for everyone I know.
 The original idea was that the internet would bring us all closer together.
 But the truth is that we are not being drawn together.
 We are being forced further and further apart into separate groups who all tend to think alike.
 The mass explosion of information and connections has made most people way too serious about everything.
 Such a drag.

 There are all kinds of specific stories and anecdotes that go along with this condensed history which may or may not be dealt with at a later time.
 For now, this is the short version.
 But who knows?
 This just may be the final and only version.